A California Distinguished School 2007

 Dear Canyon High School Families,

-Canyon High School maintains a focus on Academics, Athletics, and Activities.
-Students have excelled in each of these areas – and we continue to support all our programs with the assistance of the Canyon Education Foundation.
+Canyon High School is a triple “A” school which maintains a focus on Academics, Arts and Athletics.
+Students have excelled in each of these areas – and we continue to support all our programs with the assistance of the Canyon Education Foundation and PTSA.

 At Canyon High School, we recognize the value and importance of timely and ongoing communication with parents.
-If you have questions or concerns regarding your children, please don’t hesitate to call.
+If you have questions or concerns regarding your children, please don’t hesitate to call or make an appointment.
 The following list serves as a general guideline for contacting the appropriate person:

 - If you have questions or concerns regarding a particular class, the initial point of contact is the classroom teacher.
 Please call (714) 532-8000 and leave a voice mail message for the teacher.
 In addition to including a phone number in your message, it is useful to include times that you may be reached.

 - If you have questions or concerns relating to course credit, pathways, 4-year plans, financial aid, or personal, academic, or social concerns, please contact the appropriate school counselor at (714) 532-8000.
-Canyon High provides grade level counseling and your students’ counselor will track with them for a 4 years of high school.
-Each counselor provides a weekly listserv email communication to parents who have opted in to the program.
+Canyon High provides grade level counseling for your students’ in which counselors stay with their students throughout the 4 years of high school.
+Each counselor provides a weekly listserv email communication to parents who have opted into the program.
 To sign up click here.

-- To enhance and expand our means of communication with parents, Canyon High School utilizes a web-based application known as Blackboard.
+- Canyon High School utilizes a web-based application known as Blackboard to facilitate communication with parents.
 On Blackboard, teachers post their classroom management plan, classroom activities, and email address.
 I encourage you to visit Blackboard, the link to valuable information regularly posted by the teachers of your children.